 During the lease term in Catlett

-During lease, the rental belongs to the tenant we respect the renter 's privacy.
-As the property manager Nesbitt Realty has the right and duty to reasonable entry of the rental home, but we will never abuse that right.
-If Nesbitt Realty has a good reason to access a rental in Catlett, the renter must allow us to go into the rental.
-Some justifiable reasons to go into rental property are to:
+During lease, the rental home belongs to the renter we respect the renter 's privacy.
+As managing agents Nesbitt Realty has the right to reasonable entry of the rental, but we will never abuse that right.
+If Nesbitt Realty has a good reason to come into a rental in Catlett, the renter must allow us to enter the rental home.
+Some justifiable reasons to come into rental are to:

 - Show the rental property to prospective or actual purchasers, mortgagees, workmen, or contractors.

-Nesbitt Realty will always strive to give the renter notice and obtain renter consent before entering the rental property.
-However, Nesbitt Realty can and will enter the rental without tenant consent in emergency situations.
+Nesbitt Realty will always strive to give the renter notice and obtain renter consent prior to entering the rental.
+However, Nesbitt Realty can and will enter the rental home without tenant consent in emergency situations.
 We will never abuse the right of entrance or use it to agitate tenants in Catlett.
-Nesbitt Realty will only enter at reasonable hours of the day, except in the case of an emergency.
+Nesbitt Realty will only access the home at reasonable hours of the day, except in an emergency.

 Landlord Reference

-- Before you put a renter in your property in Catlett
+- Before you put a renter in your rental in Catlett

 - Collections and evictions